Union Station (Toronto)

 Union Station is a major railway station and intermodal transportation hub in Toronto, Ontario, Canada.
-It is located on Front Street West, on the south side of the block bounded by Bay Street and York Street in downtown Toronto.
+The station is located in downtown Toronto, on Front Street West, on the south side of the block bounded by Bay Street and York Street.
 The municipal government of Toronto owns the station building while the provincial transit agency Metrolinx owns the train shed and trackage.
-Union Station has been a National Historic Site of Canada since 1975, and a Heritage Railway Station since 1989.
-It is operated by the Toronto Terminals Railway, a joint venture of the Canadian National Railway and Canadian Pacific Railway that directs and controls train movement along the Union Station Rail Corridor, the largest and busiest rail corridor in Canada.
+It is operated by the Toronto Terminals Railway, a joint venture of the Canadian National Railway and Canadian Pacific Railway, which directs and controls train movement along the Union Station Rail Corridor, the largest and busiest rail corridor in Canada.
+Constructed in 1927, Union Station has been a National Historic Site of Canada since 1975, and a Heritage Railway Station since 1989.

 Its central position in Canada's busiest inter-city rail service area, "The Corridor", as well as being the central hub of GO Transit's commuter rail service, makes Union Station Canada's busiest transportation facility and the second-busiest railway station in North America (behind New York Penn Station), serving over 72 million passengers each year.
 More than half of all Canadian inter-city passengers and 91 percent of Toronto commuter train passengers travel through Union Station.

 Via Rail and Amtrak provide inter-city train services while GO Transit operates regional rail services.
 The station is also connected to the subway and streetcar system of the Toronto Transit Commission (TTC) at its adjacent namesake subway station.
-GO Transit's Union Station Bus Terminal, located in CIBC Square, is connected to the Union station by a 40 m enclosed walkway above Bay Street.
+GO Transit's Union Station Bus Terminal, located in CIBC Square, is connected to Union Station by a 40 m enclosed walkway above Bay Street.
 The Union Pearson Express, which provides train service to Toronto Pearson International Airport, has a platform a short walk west of the main station building, accessible by the SkyWalk.